ringosuen/3522_A01070413/Assignments/Assignment 1/README.md

 Once the status is checked, the time elapsed is used to update a Pokemon's stats accordingly.

+Food is fed at random.
+If the random food fed is the Pokemon's favorite food, then a bonus is dedeucted from the hunger status.

 You can keep feeding a Pokemon food until it's no longer hungry.

 You can keep feeding a Pokemon poitions until it's health is full.